 Jump to "How to safely can apple butter" for a list of approved liquids.

 For the record, you can make apple butter with no added sugar if the apples are fresh, sweet, and full of flavor.
-However, I still like to add a little bit, even to the best apples, like the scant ⅓ cup in my Farmers Market Apple Butter.
+However, I still like to add a little bit, even to the best apples, like the scant ⅓ cup in my apple butter recipe below.

-Sugar interacts with the pectin in apples, which aids a little in thickening (pectin is responsible for gelling properties).
+Sugar interacts with the pectin in apples, which aids in thickening (pectin is responsible for gelling properties).

 - Brown sugar adds caramel flavors (my preferred option)